njoseyk/Final-Project/README.md

 ---

-- ## ▶️ How to Run
+- ## ▶ How to Run

 ### Using GitHub Codespaces
 1. Open this repository in Codespaces.
-2. Compile the Java file:
+2. Compile the Java file: javac SmartGroceryManager.java
+3. Run the program.